How to Recognize the Signs of Labor

 Contractions can often begin in the back and move forward to the pelvis.
 And some women do experience “back labor,” which is characterized by severe discomfort in the lower back that is most intense during contractions and often painful between contractions.

 Before baby can be delivered, your cervix has to thin out and open up, and as that happens, the mucus plug—a thick, mucus-like membrane that’s been blocking bacteria from entering your uterus—is pushed out.
 The mucus plug could be released all at once or little by little like a thick discharge.
-While it means you’re reaching the home stretch, it doesn’t necessarily mean you’ll be delivering your baby super soon.
+While this is one of the signs labor is near, it doesn’t necessarily mean you’ll be delivering your baby super soon.
 Labor could be hours, days or even weeks away as the cervix gradually opens.

 When your mucus plug is expelled, some of the surrounding blood vessels may burst, leading to slightly bloody discharge.
 Sometimes called the “bloody show,” this discharge is one of the signs that labor is near, anywhere from minutes to up to two weeks away, Schweizer says.
 If you picture the size of a quarter, it’s normal to see about 50 cents worth of blood, he adds.
 If the bleeding is as heavy as your menstrual period, let your doctor know right away.